mahekramdasani/wrangler/README.md

 ## New Features

+## New Features

 More [here](wrangler-docs/upcoming-features.md) on upcoming features.

+  * **Byte Size and Time Duration Units Parsers**: The Wrangler library now includes native support for parsing and utilizing byte size and time duration units within recipes.
+This enhancement allows users to easily handle units like Kilobytes (KB), Megabytes (MB), milliseconds (ms), or seconds (s) without requiring complex multi-step recipes.
+    * **Byte Size Parser**: Supports units such as B, KB, MB, GB, TB (e.g., "10B", "1.5KB", "500MB")
+    * **Time Duration Parser**: Supports units such as ns, us, ms, s, min, h, d (e.g., "100ns", "10ms", "2.5s")
+    * **New Directive**: A new `aggregate-stats` directive demonstrates the usage of these parsers by allowing aggregation operations on columns with byte sizes and time durations
+    * **Note**: Some test failures were encountered during implementation related to transient variables in the aggregation context

   * **User Defined Directives, also known as UDD**, allow you to create custom functions to transform records within CDAP DataPrep or a.k.a Wrangler.
 CDAP comes with a comprehensive library of functions.
 There are however some omissions, and some specific cases for which UDDs are the solution.
 Additional information on how you can build your custom directives [here](wrangler-docs/custom-directive.md).
     * Migrating directives from version 1.0 to version 2.0 [here](wrangler-docs/directive-migration.md)